Most businesses treat referral program promotion like a product launch: big announcement, email blast, hope for a spike. Then it fades.

 Brands with the most successful referral programs know a referral program doesn’t run itself.
 Rather, they’re promoting their programs consistently, on multiple marketing channels.

-Getting members to join your program is the biggest factor for increasing your referral rate and achieving referral program success.
+Getting new members added and activated, and keeping them engaged, are the biggest factors for increasing your referral rate and achieving referral program success.
 Without customers consistently referring their friends, it’s difficult for your program to gain traction.

 How to promote a referral program: Create a promotion strategy